lulalala/settei/README.md

 loader = Settei::Loaders::SimpleLoader.new(dir: 'path/to/dir')
 ```

 To load data, call `load(Rails.env)`.
-The passed parameter will try to load `development.yml` if it exists, else it loads `default.yml`.
+In development environment, it tries to load `development.yml` if it exists, else it loads `default.yml`.

 Once data is loaded, we can obtain it in hash form by calling `as_hash`

-The deploy script also rely on its ability to serialize the whole hash into one string, suitable for deploying as an environment variable.
-The methods `as_env_assignment` and `as_env_value` are provided for this.
+The deploy script also relies on loader's ability to serialize the whole hash into one string, suitable for deploying as environment variable.
+The methods `as_env_assignment` and `as_env_value` are provided for this purpose, e.g.:

-Here are sample calls:

 ```ruby
 loader.load.as_hash # loads default.yml and returns a hash